dkoloditch/ketohero/README.md

 1. `vagrant ssh` to login into the virtual machine.
 2. `cd /vagrant` to navigate to the project.
-3. `npm run api` to start the api.
+3. `npm run app` or `node .` to start the api and client (webpack-dev-server).
-4. `npm run client` to start the client.
-5. Open a second terminal, navigate to the project folder, and run `vagrant rsync-auto` (required for rsync file syncing and webpack hot reload)
+4. Open a second terminal, navigate to the project folder, and run `vagrant rsync-auto` (required for rsync file syncing and webpack hot reload)
-6. Open your browser
+5. Open your browser
 	- Backend:	http://ketohero.dev:3000/explorer
 	- Frontend:	http://ketohero.dev:8080/client
-7. Rejoice!
+6. Rejoice!

 #### Troubleshooting
 -To shut down any running vagrant processes use 'vagrant halt'